pytexas/2023/content/about/about.md

 ## About This Site

 This site acts as the primary public facing website to the PyTexas Conference.
-It is built using Python and Django.
+It is built using Python and Pelican.

 ## Thanks
 Finally, thanks go to atomic forces and electrons for providing the medium through which this site and the internet is built upon.